amida-tech/recruitment-registry/api/docs/api.md

 	});
 ```

-Surveys responds with all the survey details in particular its questions
+Server responds with all the survey details and in particular its questions

 ```js
 {